 Art.
-36 Use and disclosure of information received under this Agreement
+37 Use and disclosure of information received under this Agreement

 - 1. Subject to paragraphs 2 and 3, any information that a Contracting State receives from the other Contracting State under this Agreement shall be treated as confidential and shall, without the consent of the relevant person, only be used for the purposes of the assessment or collection of, the enforcement or prosecution in respect of, or the determination of appeals or the oversight of the above in relation to taxes and tax matters.
 The Contracting States shall use the information only for such purposes.
 They may disclose the information in public court proceedings or in judicial decisions. - 2.
 A Contracting State may use information received for other purposes, if this information can be used for such other purposes according to the law of both Contracting States and the competent authority of the supplying Contracting State gives its consent to such other use. - 3.
-Paragraphs 1 and 2 shall not apply to information received by the competent authority of the United Kingdom as a result of voluntary disclosure made by a relevant person under Articles 10 and 22.
+Paragraphs 1 and 2 shall not apply to information received by the competent authority of the United Kingdom as a result of voluntary disclosure made by a relevant person under Articles 10 and 22 or an authorised person under Article 32 paragraph 3.

 Art.
-37 Implementation
+38 Implementation